conoro/tiktok-rss-flat/README.md

 * It's set to run once per hour and generates one RSS XML file per user in the rss output directory.

-* You then subscribe to each feed in [Feedly](https://www.feedly.com) or another feed reaser using a GitHub Pages URL.
+* You then subscribe to each feed in [Feedly](https://www.feedly.com) or another feed reader using a GitHub Pages URL.
 Those URLs are constructed like so.
 E.g.:

     * TikTok User = iamtabithabrown
     * XML File = rss/iamtabithabrown.xml